ThGoulis/EEApythonScripts/Csv to Database/csv2sqlDatabase.md

 - Need to create only a sqlite database (not headers, data and data type) by following this tutorial: https://www.guru99.com/sqlite-database.html#2
 - The data of baseline need to added once.
-- In case you want to run the Outliers for other country you need to delete the tables how ending at `2022` at database and run over the script.
+- To run the Outliers for other country you need to delete the tables how ending at `2022` at database and run over the script.<br>
-  I personaly use sqlite studio and i type 2022 at search, top left, and delete the tables how ends with `2022`
+  I personaly use sqlite studio and type 2022 at search, top left, and delete the tables how ends with `2022`<br>

   ![Screenshot](githubDeleteTables.png)

 Execution instructions: